Rush Limboy here having more fun than a human being should be allowed to have, dubbed a national treasure.

 Thanks much.

-Uh one of my favorite tunes in a bumper rotation, Al Wilson, show and tell.
+One of my favorite tunes in a bumper rotation, Al Wilson, show and tell.

 You will not believe this next story.

-Saying presidential debates have been geared in the past to black Americans, Senator Mel Martinez, Republican Florida, argues that a U.S. presidential debate in Spanish would only help educate what has become the largest major uh minority group in our country, unquote.
+Senator Mel Martinez, Republican Florida, argues that a U.S. presidential debate in Spanish would only help educate what has become the largest minority group in our country, unquote.

-One day, after voting to make English the official language of the country, the former housing and urban development secretary, who in 2005 became the first Cuban American in the Senate, was asked on C-SPAN's Washington Journal for his thoughts on such a debate proposed last week by the Spanish language media giant Univision.
+One day, after voting to make English the official language of the country, the former housing and urban development secretary, who in 2005 became the first Cuban American in the Senate, was asked on C-SPAN's Washington Journal for his thoughts on such a debate, proposed last week by the Spanish language media giant Univision.

 Hey, it's a great thing, Martinez said.